 At the Conservative party conference in Birmingham last year, a number of us were invited to go down to a combined heat and power plant beneath the library in Birmingham city centre.
 What is amazing in Birmingham is there is a network of CHPs—one underneath the library, one under New Street station and a couple of others in the city centre—that generate heat that is sold commercially to the hotels concentrated around the city centre at a cheaper rate than the hotels could get for themselves.
 The hotels therefore get a good deal and Birmingham business gets a good deal.
 However, Birmingham City Council, which put the network in place, also gets to sell cheap heat into the social housing immediately beyond the city centre.
 What I love is that the system is not just more efficient and therefore bringing down costs for business, but allowing for social justice by delivering far cheaper heating into the homes of those who can least afford to heat themselves.

 That brings me to the domestic energy efficiency market, and first to those who are fuel-poor and unable to pay.
 Clearly, when it comes to our intervention, we must look at two types of energy efficiency to support those who are fuel-poor: barrier technology to avoid waste, putting stuff into windows, walls and roofs so that less electricity is required; and putting clean tech into homes, so that they have more efficient boilers and smart appliances, which also use less power.
 This is a completely non-partisan debate, but I adore the scheme in Scotland—and not just because it is called HEEPS, which was my school nickname.
-All power to the Scottish Government, who have one of the world’s leading domestic energy efficiency mechanisms in place.
+All power to the Scottish Government, who have one of the world’s leading domestic energy efficiency mechanisms—the home energy efficiency programmes for Scotland—in place.
 I hope we can be inspired by learning about what has been done north of the border.